7 Freight Shipping Trend Predictions for 2016

 7. Smart money will leave LNG/CNG and fracking

-Just like smart money has fled coal and oil in 2015, investors in 2016 will wake up to the reality of high full life cycle cost of LNG/CNG and fracking, and the need to leave most remaining petrochemical carbon in the ground.
+Just like smart money has fled coal and oil in 2015, investors in 2016 will wake up to the reality of the high full life cycle cost of LNG/CNG and fracking, and the need to leave most remaining petrochemical carbon in the ground.
 Fracking companies will continue to go bankrupt in record numbers as investors reallocate capital en masse to burgeoning renewable projects based primarily on wind, solar and geothermal.